Blendify/blender-manual/trunk/blender_docs/manual/animation/constraints/transform/limit_distance.rst

 Clamp Region
-   The *Limit Mode* select menu allows you to choose how to use the sphere defined by the *Distance* setting and target's center:
+   The *Limit Mode* select menu allows you to choose how to use the sphere defined by the *Distance* setting and target's origin:

    Inside
       The owner is constrained *inside* the sphere.